European Pastries, Ranked

 Guguta's hat is a pastry that dates back to a Moldovan folk story about a man who wore a giant hat to cover everyone under it during the harsh winters.

 Made with rolled crepes or pancakes, it is filled with preserved cherries, sugar and sour cream and topped with shaved chocolate and icing.
+It is also popular in Romania.

 40. Estonian Kohuke